clmarr/DiaSim/README.cascade.md

 Downing 2007 = Downing, L. 2007.
 "Explaining the role of the morphological continuum in Bantu spirantization". *Africana Linguistica* 13: 53-78.

-Enger 2013 = Enger, H-O. 2013 "Inflectiona chagne, 'sound laws' and the autonomy of morphology: the case of Scandinavian case and gender reduction". *Diachronica* 30(1): 1-26.
+Enger 2013 = Enger, H-O. 2013 "Inflectional change, 'sound laws' and the autonomy of morphology: the case of Scandinavian case and gender reduction". *Diachronica* 30(1): 1-26.

 Hamann 2014 = Hamann, S. 2014.
 "Phonological changes".
 In Bowern, C. and Evans, B. (eds.), *The Routledge Handbook of Historical Linguistics*.